pytorch/pytorch/docs/caffe2/DOXYGEN.md

 VERBATIM_HEADERS = NO
 SHOW_NAMESPACES = NO for C++ config

-Not using this (was in old config file, but seems to be for Latex):
+Not using this (was in the old config file, but seems to be for Latex):
 EXTRA_PACKAGES = amsmath \
 amsfonts \
 xr